Aboutcom/frontend-guidelines-questionnaire/README.md

 ## JavaScript

 ### JavaScript Principles
 - Follow the principle of progressive enhancement.
-As much as possibly, JS should *augment* functionality, not be required in order to provide it.
+As much as possible, JS should *augment* functionality, not be required in order to provide it.
 - **TODO: What are some general principles your team should follow when writing JavaScript?** *(See [these](https://github.com/airbnb/javascript) [resources](https://github.com/rwaldron/idiomatic.js) for [inspiration](https://github.com/styleguide/javascript))*